 The "Scenes and Sources" page in the JWST Exposure Time Calculator (ETC) contains an overview of all scenes and sources in a workbook.
 Users can also create, edit, and inspect their scenes and sources.

 The "Scenes and Sources" page contains an overview and an editor for all scenes and sources within the workbook.
-From this page, it is possible to create new scenes, associate sources with scenes, edit scene and source parameters, view a representation of your scene, inspect the spectrum of your sources, and view which calculations currently contain your sources.
+From this page, it is possible to create new scenes, associate sources with scenes, edit scene and source parameters, view a representation of the scenes, inspect the spectrum of the sources, and view which calculations currently contain your sources.